Associate Director of Pro Bono & Programs

-Elise Tincher is the CBF’s Associate Director of Programs & Advocacy.
+Elise Tincher is the CBF’s Associate Director of Pro Bono & Programs.
 Elise leads the CBF’s advocacy efforts with the courts for policies promoting access to justice, including policies that make the courts and administrative agencies more user friendly for people without lawyers.
-She also oversees the CBF’s legislative advocacy work and leads the CBF pro bono efforts, working with lawyers, firms, corporations, the courts, and pro bono and legal aid organizations to maximize the impact of pro bono work.
+She also oversees the Cook County Legal Aid for Housing & Debt (CCLAHD) program and leads the CBF pro bono efforts, working with lawyers, firms, corporations, the courts, and pro bono and legal aid organizations to maximize the impact of pro bono work.

 Prior to joining the CBF, Elise was Pro Bono Counsel at Kirkland & Ellis LLP where she managed the pro bono program in Kirkland’s Chicago and California offices.
 Prior to that, Elise began her legal career as a Staff Attorney at Legal Aid Chicago (f/k/a the Legal Assistance Foundation of Metropolitan Chicago, or LAF), working first in the Family Law Group with a focus on representing domestic violence survivors, and then in the Consumer Practice Group during the height of the mortgage foreclosure crisis.
 Prior to her legal career, Elise lived in California and worked at Kaiser Permanente and at a local family-owned bakery.